radext-wg/draft-ietf-radext-reverse-coa/draft-dekok-radext-reverse-coa.md

 * Operator-Name is '-' and then 'realm' to delete a specific realm
   * bare `-` is "delete all realms"
   * these are processed in order, so "-" followed by "+example.org" means "delete all realms, and add only one for example.org"

-AND/OR

-* Operator-NAS-Identifier
-  * if this exists and contains a value, it will accept all user sessions for that NAS.
-  * more than one can exist in the same packet :(

-# Proxying Reverse CoA

-Proxying is still done as per [RFC8559] Section 3.3.

-* look up the realm in the reverse CoA realm table to find an outgoing connection (allowing wildcard)
-  * send the packet on the found connection
-  * Where the realm is unknown or not routable, the proxy MUST return a NAK packet that contains an Error-Cause Attribute having value 502 ("Request Not Routable").

-We also update [RFC8559] Section 3.4 to permit Status-Server packets to contain zero or one instance of the Operator-NAS-Identifier attribute.

-We extend [RFC8559] Section 3.3 to allow also allow proxying via Operator-NAS-Identifier.

-* if there's an Operator-NAS-Identifier in the packet, look that up in the NAS routing table which is another "key to connection" mapping table as with Operator-Name

 # Implementation Status